 At the age of 25, I've been in therapy for a perfect decade.
 That includes a child psychologist, various bouts of NHS cognitive behavioural therapy (CBT) and psychotherapy, and various private psychotherapists.
 If this was a marriage, it'd be a tin-slash-aluminium anniversary – a metal that supposedly represents how a successful partnership can be bent without being broken.
 Which is fitting, considering I've had phases of thinking of canning it altogether, convinced it isn't working, before crawling back with my tail between my legs.

-At different points my therapy has been for anxiety, depression, PMDD, psychosis and periods of dissociation, mania or eating issues, as well as other things that have fallen short of clear categorisation.
+At different points my therapy has been for anxiety, depression, PMDD, and periods of dissociation or mania, as well as other – very human – childhood-related 'issues' that have fallen short of clear categorisation.
 I absolutely can't claim to understand how therapy can work for different illnesses, and every person will respond to mental health treatment differently.
 Still, I've realised a lot of things through trial and error that I wish someone had told me before I started.